nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Adding a new remark or replacing an existing remark : `remark`

-Adds a remark to the specified person in the address book.
+Adds an optional remark to a person in the address book.
 If the person already has a remark, the existing remark will be replaced.
-To remove a remark from a contact, simply leave the remark field empty.

 Format: `remark INDEX r/REMARK`

 * Adds or replaces the remark of the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The index must be a valid positive integer 1, 2, 3,...
+The index refers to the index number shown in the displayed person list.
+The index **must be a valid positive integer** 1, 2, 3, ...
+* By default, all newly added contacts will be displayed as having 'No remark'.
-* If a remark is removed from a contact, the contact will be displayed as having 'No remark' by default.
+* You can remove a person's remark by typing `r/` without specifying any remark after it.
+This will cause the person will be displayed as having 'No remark'.

 Example: